macs30122-winter23/final-project-233-not-found/README.md

 * Genrally, higher gender inequality predicts lower rape rate.
 * Specifically, higher proportion of women receiving degrees of or above high school, working, or having political power is associated with lower rape rate.
 * We are not sure about why life expectancy of women positively predicts rape rate.
 We hypothesize that this positive correlation may due to a high mortality of young men caused by lower public safety.
 Future work is needed to substantiate this hypothesis.
-* RF model has the best performance on non-linear multivariate regression task.
+* SVR and RF model has the best performance on non-linear multivariate regression task.

 ### Team Member
 * Yingzi Jin